Our Board

 Amanda King

-In her professional role with the Student Support Office at the NSW Department of Education, Amanda works closely with students, families, and stakeholders, bringing a strong understanding of education systems, student wellbeing, and cross-agency collaboration.
-She was elected to the Board for her strong community connections, cultural leadership, and commitment to improving outcomes for Aboriginal communities.
+In her role with the Student Support Office at the NSW Department of Education, Amanda works closely with students, families, and stakeholders, bringing strong knowledge of education systems, student wellbeing, and cross-agency collaboration.

 Leasa Kelly

-Leasa has a strong background in policy development and implementation, program and contract management, and business and financial oversight.
-She has held senior leadership positions, including Director of the Aboriginal Services Branch within NSW Department of Communities and Justice (DCJ), leading Aboriginal child protection, out-of-home care, and safe communities portfolios.
+Leasa has a strong background in policy development and implementation, program and contract management, and financial and business oversight.
+Her previous role as Director of the Aboriginal Services Branch within the NSW Department of Communities and Justice included leadership of Aboriginal child protection, out-of-home care, and safe communities portfolios.

-Her experience also includes carer support, working with prisoners and families, and advocating for culturally safe, trauma-informed approaches.
-She was elected to the Board for her strategic leadership, policy expertise, and commitment to community-led solutions.
+She was elected to the Board for her strategic leadership, governance expertise, and commitment to strengthening community-led solutions.

 Pansy Williams

-As a Board member of the Menindee Local Aboriginal Land Council, Pansy brings valuable governance experience and an understanding of Aboriginal community-controlled organisations.
-In her role as a Student Support Officer, she works closely with students, families, and schools to support engagement, wellbeing, and positive education outcomes.
-She was elected to the Board for her strong community connections, governance experience, and commitment to community wellbeing.
+As a Board member of the Menindee Local Aboriginal Land Council, she brings valuable governance experience and insight into Aboriginal community-controlled organisations.
+In her role as a Student Support Officer, she works closely with students, families, and schools to support engagement and wellbeing.

 Our Staff